oliverkwebb/ytmpv/README.md

 ## How to get audio from youtube videos using ytmpv
 - Run `ytmpv -a SADA`, `ytmpv -a XAUD`, or `ytmpv`
-- If you haven't already specified the action as `XAUD` or `SADA` specify either action by typing "XAUD::" or "SADA::" before your URL or search term.
+- If you haven't already specified the subcommand as `XAUD` or `SADA` wiht the -a flag specify either subcommand by typing "XAUD::" or "SADA::" before your URL or search term.
-- If your specified action is `XAUD` provide the URL to the video you wish to download.
+- If your specified subcommand is `XAUD` provide the URL to the video you wish to download.
 If it is "SADA", provide a search term.
 - If you have specified a search term, you will be prompted with the search results for that term, Select one.
 - You will be asked for a subdirectory of `~/Music` to save the file in, if you do not chose one, it will be placed in `~/Music/`
 - You will be asked for a filename, ".ogg" will automatically be appended to the end of the filename.
 If you do not choose a filename, it will be saved to "Song".